-For the Master of Science program in chemistry, the areas of study are analytical, inorganic, organic, and physical.
+For the Master of Science program in chemistry, the areas of study are analytical, chemical education, inorganic, organic, and physical.

 In addition to meeting the requirements of the university and of the College of Natural Science, students must meet the requirements specified below.